Hackerfleet/hfos-legacy/docs/source/dev/processes.rst

 We document all our internal development processes here so you know exactly how we work and what to expect.
-If you find any issues or problems please let us know!
+If you find any issues or problems, please let us know!